Text only

 HAVE A VOICE - VOTE MAY 19TH

-Under the Georgia Development Impact Fee Act (1990), impact fees can be used by local governments to help fund certain types of public infrastructure such as:
+Under the Georgia Development Impact Fee Act (1990), impact fees can be used by local governments (except school systems) to help fund certain types of public infrastructure such as:

 • Roads and transportation facilities